kaxp/derc/README.md

 3. run `flutter pub run build_runner build`
 4. run the application on Android device
    - `flutter run --release`

-### Assumptions

-1. Some Intended behaviours in the app
-   - The system back navigation on StackManager is disabled.
-   - No auto search (debounce)
-   - In StackManager while searching the events, we are only fetching Page 1 data now.
-   - Once an expanded stack is collapsed, its state will be lost i.e. If we move from the 3rd stack to the 1st then the state of the 2nd and 3rd stack will be lost.

 ### Screenshots